-If a guided tour, which we do highly recommend, isn't for you though - rest assured that you can always opt to view the park from the seat of your own car by taking the park's two primary drives: Crater Rim Drive, an 11-mile drive that circles Kilauea Caldera, and Chain of Craters Road which will take visitors from the caldera to the coast for a possible glimpse of lava entry into the ocean.
+If a guided tour, which we do highly recommend, isn't for you though - rest assured that you can always opt to view the park from the seat of your own car by taking the park's two primary drives: Crater Rim Drive, an 11-mile ride that circles Kilauea Caldera, and Chain of Craters Road which will receive visitors from the caldera to the coast for a possible glimpse of lava entry into the ocean.
 A hike out to the current lava flow (when possible) offers a once in a lifetime chance to view Mother Nature at work up close.

-The current eruption began January 3, 1983, and is the largest and longest eruption in history.
+The current eruption began on January 3, 1983, and is the largest and longest eruption in history.
 Hiking is the best way to get a real sense of the diversity of the plant and animal life in HVNP.
-Some popular trails are Kilauea Iki Trail, Halemaumau, Thurston Lava Tube, Devastation Trail and many more.
+Some favorite trails are Kilauea Iki Trail, Halemaumau, Thurston Lava Tube, Devastation Trail and many more.

 Hawaii Volcanoes National Park Maps